I am based in Woodchester, near Stroud, in the Cotswolds.

 I am also profoundly grateful to Frederick Noad, whose 1968 classical guitar tuition book, entitled ‘Solo Guitar Playing’, has inspired many a young fledgling guitarist, and led me into the wonderful world of classical guitar.
 Julian Bream is probably my all time guitar hero, doing so much to advance the popularity and extend the repertoire for the classical guitar.

 Through all the various phases I have continued to develop and deepen my appreciation for the classical guitar, especially since successfully going through the ABRSM grades up to grade 8.
 Since turning full time teacher at the start of 2011, I feel privileged to be able to share my knowledge and my joy of such a versatile and amazing instrument.
-I have guided many students successfully through both ABRSM and RGT /LCM music exams.
+I have guided many students successfully through ABRSM.
+RSL Rockschool and LCM / RGTmusic exams.
 I teach up to grade 8.

 I also teach Ukulele, Guitarlele and the Indian Harmonium.